manojo/manojo.github.com/_posts/2016-01-13-stream-fusion-is-pefible.md

 def filter[A](ls: List[A], p: A => Boolean): List[A] = unfold[List[A], A](???)(ls)
 {% endhighlight %}

 That looks trickier.
-The problem is with the `pull` function.
+The problem is with the `step` function.
 What if an element of the `ls` does not satisfy the predicate?
 What do we generate then?
 The most direct approach seems to create a function that calls itself recursively: